saniko/Universal-React/README.md

 Will evolve with time to full universal react app<br>
 Part of Dani Koren's personal <a href="https://saniko.github.io/danikoren/">blog.</a>

+For an excellent starting point to those who seek to understand the modern javascript technology stack click <a href="https://github.com/saniko/js-stack-from-scratch">here</a>.<br>
+To understand the concept of reactive programming click <a href="https://gist.github.com/staltz/868e7e9bc2a7b8c1f754">here</a>.<br><br>
 # Universal app - main players on server side:

 1. react